 (5) 1The Master's thesis is assessed by two people as examiners; one of them may be the thesis supervisor.
-2 § 14 (1), and insofar as an assessment by more than one person is required,

-§ 14 (4) apply accordingly.
-3If the individual assessments diverge by more than a whole grade as defined in § 14 para.
-(1) sentence 2 or if at least one is "insufficient," the head of the examination board must obtain a further assessment from a further examiner.
+2§ 14 (1), and insofar as an assessment by more than one person is required, § 14 (4) apply accordingly.
+3If assessment by two people is required and the individual assessments diverge by more than a whole grade as defined in § 14 (1)(2) or if at least one is "insufficient," the head of the examination board must obtain a further assessment from a further examiner.